Debunking Cloud Container Security: 7 Troubles, 7 Triumphs

 Read More

-Cloud Security, Cloud App Management, Cloud Infrastructure Management
+Cloud Security, Cloud Infrastructure Management

 Why Microsoft Should Spinoff Its Cloud Business

-Article | August 8, 2023
+Article | July 11, 2023

 Microsoft currently features old-school solutions that are growing relatively slowly (Office and Windows) and new cloud solutions that are growing tremendously (Dynamics 365 and Azure).
 If the company stays in its current form, Microsoft stock will keep steadily advancing.
 But because the company’s total top and bottom lines are never going to increase much more than 30% or 35% per year, the shares are never going to deliver truly huge returns.
 But that would change if the company was to spin off its rapidly growing cloud businesses.
 In such a scenario, the current owners of Microsoft stock would receive shares in a cutting edge cloud services company (let’s call it Azure), and shares in a company focused on providing old, mostly PC-based software to businesses and consumers.